Phaugt/TTS/README.md

 # TTS
- text to speach with python
+ text to speech with python